The Six Best Hikes in Tasmania

+The best hikes in Tasmania have everything – from rugged surroundings to enough variation to suit every level of hiker.
 Tasmania is an isolated island just off Australia’s south coast filled with stunning natural landscapes.
 The island has small towns, quirky people, and amazing places where you can get away from the cement jungle and enjoy nature the slow way – on your own two feet.
-The best walks in Tasmania have everything – from rugged surroundings to enough variation to suit every level of hiker.

-So, if you’re ready to tackle some hikes in Tasmania, grab a comfortable pair of boots and head out to test the strength of your legs, your navigation skills, or just to relax on a path through Tasmania’s ancient landscape and national parks.
+So, if you’re ready to tackle some of these great walks in Tasmania, grab a comfortable pair of boots and head out to test the strength of your legs, your navigation skills, or just to relax on a path through Tasmania’s ancient landscape and national parks.

-Also known as the Bay of Fires Lodge Walk, this is a four-day hike with a long history stretching back over 40,000 years to the original inhabitants of the land.
+Also known as the Bay of Fires Lodge Walk, the Wukalina Walk is a four-day hike with a long history stretching back over 40,000 years to the original inhabitants of the land.
 It’s the first of its kind in Tasmania – an Aboriginal owned and operated walk designed to honour the history of this ancient culture.

 If you want to experience one of the longer walks in Tasmania, but don’t feel like roughing it, this walk is a good compromise.
 It can get a little challenging in places, but it comes with a guide and comfortable night camps with everything you’ll need to get ready for another day of walking.